Current research activities

 - the online journals and ebooks available to IFoA members

-- the catalogue of rare books collected by the Faculty and Institute since their formation.
-This is a unique archive of historical books and pamphlets devoted to the history and development of actuarial science
+- the catalogue includes rare books and historic pamphlets collected by the Insitute and Faculty since their formation - a unique archive devoted to the origins and development of actuarial science

 - thousands of relevant references from research databases across the world

-To support Lifelong Learning, remain a breadth of current actuarial work and its impact.
+To support Lifelong Learning, keep abreast of current actuarial work and its impact.